eHealth Suisse

 Internal link: Any questions?
 Contact us here

-External link: eHealth Suisse activity report 2022 (in German) (687 KB, 10/04/23)
+External link: eHealth Suisse activity report 2024 (in German) (417 KB, 05/26/25)

-In Switzerland, responsibility for organising and providing healthcare lies with the Cantons (authorisation of healthcare institutions, contributions to healthcare professionals’ training, regulation of healthcare professions, public health literacy, etc.) To have an impact, however, eHealth projects have to be able to function beyond cantonal boundaries.
-People in Switzerland are highly mobile these days – they move house, change medical practice or to on outings to other regions.
+In Switzerland, responsibility for organising and providing healthcare lies with the cantons (authorisation of healthcare institutions, contributions to healthcare professionals’ training, regulation of healthcare professions, public health literacy, etc.) To have an impact, however, eHealth projects have to be able to function beyond cantonal boundaries.
+People in Switzerland are highly mobile these days – they move house, change medical practice or go on outings to other regions.
 In addition, the healthcare professions are becoming ever more specialised.
 As a result, patients’ treatment often involves several healthcare professionals.
 Important health information that is needed for treatment is often unavailable at the crucial moment.

-The solution is to link up all the digital data nationally.
-The Confederation and Cantons therefore concluded a framework agreement in 2007, creating a Competence and Coordination Centre of the Confederation and the Cantons – eHealth Suisse.
-Since 2017, eHealth Suisse has also been responsible for formal enforcement tasks arising from the Federal Act on the Electronic Patient Record (EPRA) and for coordinating implementation of the national EPR project in collaboration with the FOPH, CMPH, EPR communities and the partners in its committees.
-Furthermore, eHealth Suisse has been assisting with the implementation of the public awareness campaign for the Electronic Patient Record.
+Linking up all the digital healthcare data nationally will help resolve this problem.
+The Confederation and cantons therefore concluded a framework agreement in 2007 to establish a joint Competence and Coordination Centre – eHealth Suisse – which coordinated the implementation of the two Swiss eHealth strategies between 2007 and 2024.
+Since 2017, eHealth Suisse has also been responsible for formal enforcement tasks arising from the Federal Act on the Electronic Patient Record (EPRA).
+It coordinates the implementation of the national EPR project in collaboration with the FOPH, the Swiss Conference of the Cantonal Ministers of Public Health (CMPH), the EPR communities and other partners operating in the healthcare and digital health sectors.

-External link: eHealth Suisse framework agreement 2017 (in German) (2.9 MB, 10/04/23)
+External link: eHealth Suisse framework agreement 2025 (in German) (2.7 MB, 12/17/24)

 Between 2007 and 2017, the coordination centre eHealth Suisse was instrumental in laying the technical foundations for the introduction of the Electronic Patient Record (EPR) by issuing legally non-binding recommendations.
 With the entry into force of the Federal Act on the Electronic Patient Record (EPRA) in April 2017, eHealth Suisse assumed formal enforcement tasks: